Warning: Creating default object from empty value in /home/xr70gf9frpd1/public_html/controllers/element_main.inc.php on line 369

 The Peter Lyman Graduate Fellowship in new media, established in the memory of esteemed UC Berkeley Professor Peter Lyman, provides a stipend to a UC Berkeley Ph.D. candidate to support the writing of his or her Ph.D. dissertation on a topic related to new media.
 The fellowship is supported by donations from Professor Barrie Thorne, Sage Publications and many individual friends and faculty.

-Applications for summer 2023 are now closed.
-Applications will next be due on February 1, 2024.
+Applications for summer 2025 are now open.
+Applications are due on February 1, 2025.

 To apply, please fill in this form with your dissertation description.